Guidance on why we are introducing a 20mph speed limit.

 - engine temperature.

-Why can’t the 20mph limit be set up as timed limits (variable speed limit signs showing 20mph) during school hours only?
+Why can’t the 20mph limit be set up as timed limits during school hours only?

-Will the roll out involve money being spent on speed humps?
+Will the roll out involve money being spent on speed bumps?

 Will reducing speeds to 20mph damage my car gear box?